-If your company makes and sells products, it is important to track the types of expenses that go into making the products.
-Two types of expenses are prime costs and conversion costs.
-These groups of costs can give you information about how your company is doing and how it can improve.
+Does your company make and sell products?
+If so, you know it’s important to track the types of expenses that go into making those products.
+This information helps you make better decisions when pricing products and lowering costs.
+There are two main types of costs you want to track: prime costs and conversion costs.
+Cost accounting can give you information about how your company is doing and how it can improve.

 Pricing Your Goods

 When figuring out how to price your goods, consider using prime costs and conversion costs.
-Prime costs are all of the expenses that go directly into the product.
-Therefore, the price you set for your inventory should be at least the total of your prime costs.
-This will make sure you at least recuperate the cost of what you sell.
-If your selling price is not above your prime cost per inventory item, your business will not be able to be successful.
+It’s a good idea to set the price for your inventory to meet at least the total of your prime costs, since it’s a fixed cost on each item.
+This type of pricing ensures that you recuperate the cost of what you sell.
+If your selling price isn’t above your prime cost per inventory item, your business can’t realize a profit to grow and flourish.